 7.6.12.1 CVD frame usage for MAC state indication

-The CVD frame are used between state changes to provide visual information to the user regarding the communication status.
+The CVD frames are used between state changes to provide visual information to the user regarding the communication status.
 The MLME primitives for association (7.1.3.1), scan (7.1.10.1) and disassociation (7.1.4.1) are used to support this functionality.
 The corresponding colors, as described in Table 88. can be used to display various states of a device.